 5. Claw Clipping

-Outdoor Maine Coons will not need their claws trimming, because the cat naturally scratches trees etc, whilst exploring.
+Outdoor Maine Coons will not need their claws trimmed, because the cat naturally scratches trees etc, whilst exploring.

 6. Correct Diet

-I hope I have answered your query ‘How do you groom a Maine Coon cat?’ in enough detail.
-If you have any additional queries, feel free to contact me.
-This subject is certainly more complicated than you would have probably expected!
+I hope I have answered your query how do you groom a Maine Coon cat in enough detail.